 We can also observe a significant change in attitudes on GitHub.
-The Flutter community reached a significant milestone, it has more stars than the React Native as of February 17, 2020.
+The Flutter community reached a significant milestone, it has more stars than React Native (156k vs 111k) as of August, 2023.

 We believe it serves as a wake-up call for Facebook's popular framework.
 Is it time to hail to the brand new king of cross-platform mobile development?